sdattri/MIDAS_Spec_V1/README.md

 ![Rate Identifican Number Specification](img/RIN-structure.png)<br>
 Source: California Energy Commission

+Note: We will update this document ahead of any changes to the rate structure and reach out to stakeholders and users.

 ## Rate Information

-To fulfill the requirements of the CEC's load management standards, MIDAS provides rate information for all time-dependent rates for the three largest investor owned utilities (IOUs), the two largest publicly owned utilities (POUs) and the 12 largest CCAs in California.
+To fulfill the requirements of the California's load management standards, MIDAS receives and shares information for all time-dependent rates for the three largest investor owned utilities (IOUs), the two largest publicly owned utilities (POUs) and the 12 largest CCAs in California.
 Time-dependent rates are rates that have prices which vary over the course of a day.
 Other California utilities and CCAs may use MIDAS to provide information and prices for their rates, but are not required to do so.

 ## SGIP GHG Emissions